Artificial Intelligence

 continued

-On the other hand, many people believe the hype surrounding AI is being blown way out of proportion, particularly when it comes to its ability to conquer sensory/motor skills and logical reasoning.
+On the other hand, some people believe the hype surrounding AI is being blown way out of proportion, particularly when it comes to its ability to conquer sensory/motor skills and logical reasoning.

 In 1988, Hans Moravec, a computer scientist and current adjunct faculty member at the Robotics Institute of Carnegie Mellon University, crystalized the challenge: “It is comparatively easy to make computers exhibit adult level performance on intelligence tests or playing checkers, but difficult or impossible to give them the skills of a one-year-old when it comes to perception and mobility… Encoded in the large, highly evolved sensory and motor portions of the human brain is a billion years of experience about the nature of the world and how to survive in it.”